Phenibut: Overdose

 In overdose, phenibut can cause severe drowsiness, nausea, vomiting, eosinophilia, lowered blood pressure, renal impairment, and, above 7 grams, fatty liver degeneration.
 There are no specific antidotes for phenibut overdose.
 Lethargy, somnolence, agitation, delirium, tonic–clonic seizures, reduced consciousness or unconsciousness, and unresponsiveness have been reported in recreational users who have overdosed.
 Management of phenibut overdose includes activated charcoal, gastric lavage, induction of vomiting, and symptom-based treatment.
-There have been three associated deaths which found Phenibut in the users system but only one of these cases single handedly included Phenibut.
+There have been three associated deaths which found Phenibut in the users system but only one of these cases solely included Phenibut.